← All workflows

 • Calculates and verifies capitalization math across common, preferred, and conversion reserves

-• Drafts protective provisions and governance terms aligned to negotiated term sheet
+• Drafts protective provisions and governance terms matched to negotiated term sheet language

-• Includes verification checklist cross-referenced against source documents
+• Includes verification checklist cross-referencing output against source documents

 Required documents